-We alternated carb-free and race nutrition long runs on all the remaining long runs.
-However, I will say that on one long run (scheduled to be a carb-free run), she was feeling very, very tired from a busy work week.
-So, we decided to use carbs on that run because it seemed like a carb-free run was just going to be too much, mentally and physically.
+We alternated low-carb and race nutrition long runs on all the remaining long runs.
+However, I will say that on one long run (scheduled to be a low-carb run), she was feeling very, very tired from a busy work week.
+So, we decided to use more carbs on that run because it seemed like a low-carb run was just going to be too much, mentally and physically.
 Use this as a reminder to use common sense during training and respect that you might need to modify your plan as you are executing it.

 Powering to the Finish

 On race day, Lynn ran a new PR and qualified for Boston.
 But, the most important takeaway for me was how strong she was over the last few miles.
 This is exactly what I experienced when I first used this strategy.
 It wasn’t that I could suddenly run faster than the pace my training indicated.
 It was just that I didn’t get the usual mental and physical tiredness at the end of the marathon, or at least to the extent I usually did.

 Like I experienced, Lynn had a new level of power over the last few miles.
 She had a larger carbohydrate store and used these stores more sparingly across the race.
 So, when the last few miles hit, she had this fuel available instead of having it running low.